-Pepperdine Law Master of Legal Studies and Master of Dispute Resolution students are charged tuition on a per-unit-hour basis.
-The current rate of tuition for the 2017–2018 academic year is $1,995 per unit.
-The online Master of Legal Studies program consists of 32 units, totaling $63,840 under current tuition rates.
-Pepperdine Law tuition rates are re-evaluated each year.
+Pepperdine Law’s Master of Legal Studies and Master of Dispute Resolution students are charged tuition on a per-unit basis.
+The current rate of tuition for the 2018–2019 academic year is $2,055 per unit.
+Both programs consist of 32 units, totaling $65,760 under current tuition rates.
+Pepperdine Law tuition rates are reevaluated each year.

 A number of financial resources may be available to students in the online Master of Legal Studies and Master of Dispute Resolution programs, including scholarships funded by professional organizations, employer tuition assistance, and student loans.
-Pepperdine students may be eligible to apply for the following tuition funding options:
+Pepperdine students may be eligible to apply for the following loan options:

 - Federal Direct Unsubsidized Loans: Students are potentially eligible to receive up to $20,500 per academic year in the Direct Unsubsidized Loan.
 The potential eligibility amount of the Direct Unsubsidized Loan is not based on need nor income.

-- Federal Direct PLUS Loan: Graduate students who are eligible for funds beyond their annual Federal Direct Unsubsidized Loan amount may apply for this credit-based loan up to the Cost of Attendance budget.
+- Federal Direct Graduate PLUS Loan: Graduate students who are eligible for funds beyond their annual Federal Direct Unsubsidized Loan amount may apply for this credit-based loan up to the Cost of Attendance budget.